 Mind your mind

-Sleep and mental health are interconnected, and it is especially important to look after our mental health during this time The Five Ways for Tough Times provides some tips on staying healthy both physically and mentally during these extraordinary times.
+Sleep and mental health are interconnected.
 Mindfulness apps such as Headspace can help us rewind before bed as does having a bath, keeping with our usual bed time, curtailing tea/coffee late in the evening and not using alcohol as a sleeping aid.
 Mental Health Ireland’s podcast episode on Sleep with Dr Matthew Sadlier offers practical tips on how to achieve and maintain a healthy sleep pattern.